armtsf/Biology-Meets-Programming/README.md

 # Biology-Meets-Programming
-An introductory course in Bioinformatics
+An introductory course in Bioinformatics by *University of California San Diego*.
+The course can be found [here](https://www.coursera.org/learn/bioinformatics).